ujrsd/WindowsDocumentations/DiskManagement.md

 ## 2. Tutorial

 The following tutorial will explain how to remove partitions on a working `Windows 10` device.
-If the PC will be set up with a new OS, partitions can already be made or removed in the OS-installation.
-This tutorial will be below this one (TODO).
+While doing a new OS installation, the `Windows`-Setup gives the same options as the `Disk managment` software.
+Different partions will be shown and can be created or removed.

+> ⚠️ Deleting partitions lead to a full remove of all data!

 0. Open `disk management` by pressing the <img src="https://upload.wikimedia.org/wikipedia/commons/5/5f/Windows_logo_-_2012.svg" width="18" style="vertical-align:middle; position:relative; top:-2px; margin:0 3px;"> and type into the search "Disk Management".